Summer time in Ogden, LGBTQ+ Style

 I just have one thing to say.
 Twilight.
 Although we do not have an event dedicated to Robert Pattinson, yet (permits pending), we do have the best outdoor concert series in the Rocky Mountain States.
 Taylor Lautner might be there.
 I can say that, he might be anywhere.
 The only place we know he is, is the closet.

-The Twilight concert series has hosted bands such as The National Parks, Matt and Kim, and the Flaming Lips.
+The Twilight concert series has hosted bands such as The National Parks, Portugal The Man, Matt and Kim, and the Flaming Lips.
 With local breweries supplying beer and bands often finding themselves in a bar on Historic 25th St. the Twilight Concert Series is an opportunity to have a much more personal experience with some of your favorite bands, even have a drink with them.
 You know how jealous that will make that straight boy that’s just your “best friend?”

 After Twilight or on a cool summer evening there are two types of nightlife experiences depending on your preference.
 For an urban club and bar experience head down 25th St. to Alleged and Unspoken, and no, I am not talking about your time in the closet.
 Alleged offers dancing on the first floor, a cocktail lounge on the next and a rooftop bar.
 Just next door you will find Lucky Slice Pizza to grab a late-night slice of carbs (don’t worry you’ll work it off) and can then head one door over to Ogden’s Speakeasy, Unspoken.
 You’ll know it by a photo of that guy that stopped texting you on the door, a Ghost.
 This underground bar offers signature cocktails (these dang old nicknames) and an aesthetic worth a short wait on a weekend.
 Also, you’ll find it much quieter down here so planning where you will go for brunch in the morning will be much easier.